Garage Door Cable Repair in Berkeley, CA

 Why Choose Santos & Sons for Cable Repair

-- Aircraft-grade cables — we use only high-quality galvanized steel cables rated for your door's weight.
+- We install aircraft-grade galvanized steel cables rated for your door's weight.

-- Warranty backed — parts and labor guaranteed on every cable repair.
+- Parts and labor are covered by warranty on every cable repair.

-Trusted by homeowners across the San Mateo Peninsula — Licensed • Insured • 5-Star Rated • Locally Owned • Same-Day Service Available
+Licensed • Insured • Locally Owned • Same-Day Service Available

 Related Services

-- Garage Door Repair — panel, roller, and track repairs.
+- Garage Door Repair for panels, rollers, and tracks.

-- Spring Replacement — torsion and extension spring service.
+- Spring Replacement for torsion and extension springs.

-- Opener Repair & Installation — belt, chain, and wall-mount openers.
+- Opener Repair & Installation for belt, chain, and wall-mount openers.